 Whether you own a humble restaurant or a chain of hotels, kitchen design largely determines the efficiency of operations, which is bound to reflect in the level of customer satisfaction.
 Although every seasoned business understands the significance of kitchen design and hires a professional for the job, many new entrants make the mistake of taking the matters in their own hands, and have to bear the consequences in the form of operational glitches and compromised productivity.
 If you too are planning to set up or redo a commercial kitchen, we have identified some of the focus areas to keep in mind, but when it comes to doing a job well, it is always advisable to leave some things to the experts……

-Food flow is unarguably the most vital of all aspects in commercial kitchen planning.
+Food flow is unarguably the most vital of all aspects in commercial kitchen planning and design.
 The design must allow food preparation in the needed sequential order.
 The process starts with the inflow of raw materials, followed by storage and preparation.
 For inflow, you can have a dedicated room or create a space in the kitchen area.
 For storage, you can choose from freezers, chillers, and of course, the good old, refrigerators.

 One of the key concerns of your customers is the quality of food being served to them and the conditions in which it is prepared.
 That is the reason it is advisable to maintain as much visibility as possible between the sitting and cooking areas.
 As far as design is concerned, you can achieve transparency by opting for an open kitchen design or using a fiberglass wall to separate the cooking and dining sections.